Dr. Brian Johnston

 About

-Brian Johnston is an Assistant Professor of Communication in the Department of Language and Literature at Glenville State University.
-He earned his PhD from the University of South Florida and his Bachelor of Arts and Master of Arts in Communication from The University of Arkansas.
+Brian Johnston is an Assistant Professor of Communication in the Department of Language and Literature.
 He specializes in rhetorical and (auto)ethnographic approaches to the study of media and media audiences, organizational culture, public memory, and civic discourse.
 His research appears in the Journal of Communications Media Studies, "Haunted Spaces,” which theorizes a new appreciation for memory-making as ephemeral embodiment, and the Journal of Autoethnography, “Breathe,” a reflexive dive into grief, loss, and redemption.
 His book chapter proposing documentary production as qualitative inquiry and critical community engagement appears in The Routledge International Handbook of Organizational Autoethnography (Routledge), and his forthcoming chapter, Executive Leadership and Governing by Twitter, appears in The Trump Years (State University of New York Press).
-He is coauthor, with Susan Mackey-Kallis (Villanova University), of Myth, Fan Culture, and the Popular Appeal of Liminality in the Music of U2 (Lexington Books), a meditation on the complexity of love and social justice across multiple epochs that intertwines autoethnographic turns highlighting the personal experience most of us have with popular culture.
-Brian and Susan's new co-authored book, Wounded Masculinity and the Search for Father (Self) in American Film (Lexington Books) is a psychoanalytic-mythic analysis of cinematic projections featuring father-quest stories as sites for both wounding and healing of masculinity.
+He is co-author, with Susan Mackey-Kallis (Villanova University), of Myth, Fan Culture, and the Popular Appeal of Liminality in the Music of U2 (Lexington Books), a meditation on the complexity of love and social justice.
+Brian and Susan's second book, Wounded Masculinity and the Search for (Father) self in American Film (Lexington Books) is a psychoanalytic-mythic analysis of cinematic projections featuring father-quest stories as sites for wounding and healing.
+Dr. Johnston's current book project, Memorial Art in Rhetorical Discourse, brings together scholars from around the country to explore how art impacts public memory.

 Books

-Johnston, B. & Mackey-Kallis, S. (In Press).
-Wounded masculinity and the search for father (self) in American film.
+Johnston, B. & Mackey-Kallis, S. (2024).
+Wounded masculinity and the search for (father) self in American film.
 Lanham, MD: Lexington Books.

 Department of Communication.
 (2016).
 Introduction to public communication.
 Open Resource Textbook for Communication 101.
 Johnston, B.: Project manager, editor, and contributing author.
 Terre Haute, IN: Indiana State University.